johanmeijer/grott/README.md

 MQTT can be used to distribute the data to other applications like: NodeRed, Grafana (using InfluxDB), Home Assistant, OpenHab and Domoticz.
 Descriptions and examples are available in the Wiki

-The program is written in python and runs under Linux, Windows and is available in a docker container on Docker Hub (see: https://github.com/johanmeijer/grott/wiki/Docker-support).
+The program is written in python and runs under Linux, Windows and is available in a docker container on Docker Hub (see: https://github.com/johanmeijer/grott/wiki/Docker-support, containers available at:https://hub.docker.com/u/ledidobe).

 Grott can be started from the command line or as a (linux or Windows ) service.